Map enriched output to fields in a search index in Azure AI Search

 An alternative rendering in a search index is to flatten individual nodes in the source's nested structure into a string collection in a search index.

-Below is a sample index definition, using string collections to receive flattened output:
+The following sample index definition uses string collections to receive flattened output:

 {